vectornguyen76/aws-cloud-architect-udacity/project3-design-for-security/README.md

 - Disable Security Hub and Guard Duty.
 - Delete recipe files uploaded to the S3 buckets.
 - Delete your cloud formation stacks.

-## _Optional Standout Suggestion_ Exercise 7 - Enjoying the Spoils of Your Good Security Work!

-Bake one of the desserts from the recipe text files and submit a picture. :-)